 How it's made

-Steel frames are perhaps the easiest frames to repair due to the availability of the equipment and supplies, as well as the materials resistance to repeated heat.
+Steel frames are perhaps the easiest frames to repair due to the availability of the equipment and supplies, as well as the material's resistance to repeated heat.
 For this reason, steel is a great option for commuters, recreational cyclists and touring riders that need a highly durable bike.

-Titanium never really had its time to shine given it became a usable material for bike frames around the same time as aluminium and carbon fiber, both more affordable and easier to work with.
+Titanium never really had its time to shine given it became a usable material for bike frames around the same time as aluminum and carbon fiber, both more affordable and easier to work with.
 Nevertheless, titanium has a better stiffness to weight ratio than steel, offers similar compliance to carbon fiber, and is virtually indestructible.
 Almost all titanium frame manufacturers offer a lifetime warranty against manufacturing defects as a result.

 Pros of titanium: Strength, durability, corrosion resistance, ride quality, weight